Futaba-Labs/rpc-endpoint-latency/README.md

 - `-b`: number of blocks to measure
 - `-i`: frequency of polling (ms)

-When execution is complete, the result is displayed on the console and output in json format in output.
+When execution is complete, the result is displayed on the console and output in json format in `output`.